 Academicians are a selected group of regular members with an international high recognition and academic reputation in andrology.
 Regular members may apply to become Academicians after at least two years of regular EAA membership with paid fees.
 The application for the status of Academician must be supported by two Academicians.
 To ensure international reputation, one of the supporting Academicians should be from a different country than the applicant.
 The application must be accompanied by a curriculum vitae with a list of publications.
 In exceptional cases, the title of an Academician can be obtained immediately.
 The Executive Council decides on the eligibility of the candidate as Academician.

-(4) Supporting members Supporting membership may be conferred on individuals, companies, corporations or foundations to wishing to support the activities of EAA financially and in other ways.
+Supporting membership may be conferred on individuals, companies, corporations or foundations wishing to support the activities of EAA financially and in other ways.
 The Executive Council decides on membership.

-(5) Honorary academicians The title of Honorary Academician may be conferred for distinguished services in andrology.
-The general assembly will decide about proposals for honorary membership.
+The title of Honorary Academician may be conferred for distinguished services in andrology.
+The Executive Council decides about proposals for honorary membership.

 (1) Membership fees are due annually.

-(2) All fees are fixed by the General Assembly.
+(2) The fees are fixed by the Executive Council.
+Only substantial fee increases (>10%) must be approved by the General Assembly.